 3. Live in gratitude

 Gratitude literally makes life worth living.
 Appreciating all that we have is a great state to be in.
 We stop finding fault with not is.
 Choosing to be grateful is perhaps the best choice anyone can make.
 I chose to let go of perfectionism, stupid expectations and worry.
 I chose to live in the moment as much as I could.

 This is one was the hardest life choices.
 Choosing to believe I was enough, to love myself.
 The realization we are enough brings a great sense of peace with the world around us.
 When we choose to celebrate our family and ourselves, we let go of the need to compete.
 We are unique.

 And when I did this, I could strive to:

 5. Bring out the best in my son

 It is so easy to get caught up with forgetting to see the forest for the trees.
 As parents we are so worried about making the right life choices in raising our children that we forget the children!
 I was lucky to have my mother living with us and she was my voice of reason.
 I consciously chose to encourage my son to express himself, speak out, be curious, discover.
 I also chose to enjoy him the way he is, not the way I wanted him to be.
 It is said that parenting focuses around nurturing and then releasing – and I hope I can do both well.

 6. Take control of my self-care

-This was an important choice and a tough one too.
+This was one of the important life choices and a tough one too.
 Besides the health implications, it involved choices about what I did each minute of the day and whether it added value to my life.
 It meant eliminating toxic relationships and spending time with those who made me happy.
 It meant choosing to eat healthy, live healthy.
 The best payoff with self care is the role model my son sees in me.